NiGhMa/100pPIn2020/p1/README.md

 # An interactive CLI made with NodeJS and Inquirer (p1)

 This is a simple interactive CLI example made with NodeJS and Inquirer.
-In this example I created it to init my project folder.
+In this example I created it to init my project directory.
 After some questions, the tool will do the following:

 1. creates the project directory with the next number